antmendoza/temporal-python-workshop/README.md

 **Run the code**
-Restart the worker and the client, the workflow should complete after several seconds, go to the UI and check the progress.
+Restart the worker and the client, the workflow should complete after several seconds, go to the UI and check the progress and the logs of the client should show the progress.

+> Queries should only return in-memory data and do not modify the workflow history (e.g. don't run an activity from a query method)

 ## Exersice 3 - Activity Timeouts and heartbeat
 Temporal allows you to set timeouts to activities and also to send heartbeats from them, this is